 Equipment

 A good chopper; knife, a vessel to boil the leaves, and most importantly a grinder to make posto bata (if you are not using Shil-nora) and you are good to go!
 I am a knife person and I do love my sets of knives; Maa though prefers bonti (traditional cutter and chopper).
-Here I must mention, that we in general, boil the Bottle Gourd leaves along with rice while making Bhat.
+Here I must mention, that we in general, boil the bottled gourd leaves along with rice while making Bhat.

 Fancy purchasing a Shilnora or Bonti?
 You can purchase those through these links.
 Also, you can check the vessel and knife set as well.